 The Education Act of 1988 requires that Religious Education be taught to all pupils.
 It must be “in the main Christian whilst taking account of the teaching and practices of the other principle religions represented in Great Britain.”

-As a controlled Church of England school we follow the Oxfordshire Agreed Syllabus but we have developed this further to create an inquiry-based approach that allows for a deeper reflection and questioning.
-We have a strong Christian tradition within the school which we will continue to develop through our core Christian values of Love, Courage, Respect, Honesty and Forgiveness.
+As a controlled Church of England school we follow the Oxfordshire Agreed Syllabus.
+We use an enquiry-based approach that allows for a deeper reflection and questioning.
+We have a strong Christian tradition within the school which we continue to develop through our core Christian values of Love, Courage, Respect, Honesty and Forgiveness.

-We have special RE days once every half term to create a memorable, more holistic and hopefully less disjointed learning experience for our pupils – these are enjoyed greatly by children and staff alike.
+We have special RE days once every half term to create a memorable learning experience for our pupils – these are enjoyed greatly by children and staff alike.